shelbypalumbo/Flexbox-jQuery/README.md

 # Flexbox-Query

-A website built using jQuery and flexbox.
+A website built using jQuery and flex-box.

-\*\*\* This is a learning/test web page used for brushing up on jQuery and learning how to incorporate a Flexbox grid system.
+\*\*\* This is a learning/test web page used for brushing up on jQuery and learning how to incorporate a Flex-box grid system.

 Deployed Application: https://shelbypalumbo.github.io/Flexbox-jQuery/